 WHY GROW THESE DIVERSE TREASURES?
-Whether you seek fragrance, tropical exuberance, or something easy and different, you can find it here among our Aztec tuberoses, pixie rain lilies, crocosmia, canna, crinums, and St. Joseph’s lily (the best amaryllis for gardens).
+Whether you seek fragrance, tropical exuberance, or something easy and different, you can find it here among our carefree daylilies, Aztec tuberoses, pixie rain lilies, original crocosmia and St. Joseph’s lily (the best amaryllis for gardens).
 Explore and enjoy!

 Order by USDA hardiness zone.
 Don’t know your zone?
 Click here and enter your zip code to find out.
 Limit one sampler per address, please.

 |COS45||Add to basket:||1/$30||for zones 4-5|

 |COS8S||Add to basket:||1/$30||for zone 8 South & SW|